Frequently Asked Questions

 Not at all.
 Proper use of the correction collar will never harm the dog.
 Improper use of the chain collar may result in the dog choking (thus the incorrect name of “Choker chain”), neck rashes or a wearing away of fur around the collar area.
 If these problems occur, it is simply because the Handler is not listening to their Instructor correctly.
 People who suggest that the chain correction collars are cruel, have most likely never actually trained a dog.
 A properly trained dog will actually rush to have his collar put on, as this means the dog is going out, to have fun, and to get lots of praise.
 Under “normal” conditions, the chain just hangs loosely around the dog’s neck and is never tight or restrictive.
 Remember, our ultimate aim is to have the dog work willingly without a collar or leash, and without continual food rewards.

 Usually yes.
 The Club trains every weekend (except Long Weekends) between February and November.
 Handlers can wear gumboots, Dri-z-bone coats or other warm and weatherproof clothing, including mittens.
 Dogs have furry coats and usually love the wet weather.
 One of the joys of pet ownership is to have a muddy, wet dog run through your house.
 If you want, you can also buy warm coats for your dogs, at most Pet Shops.
 The only time we will cancel Training is if the weather is so bad that the grounds are sodden and lake-like, or the precipitation is so strong that you can’t see in front of you.
-This rarely happens.
+This rarely happens though.